-On this page you can follow the progress of our accumulation of a hundred million (100,000,000) benzar guru mantras as recited by participants around the world, or on the Khandro.Net Facebook page where it is updated at least once a month.
+On this page you can follow the progress of our accumulation of a hundred million (100,000,000) benzar guru mantras as recited by participants around the world, or visit the Khandro.Net Facebook page where the total is updated at least once a month.
 Ohm Ah Hoong, Benzar Guru Pehma Siddhi, Hoong!